wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 it done?

 **M:**&ensp;At least you are asking!
 That is good enough for a start.
-Go on pondering, wondering, beïng anxious to find a way.
+Go on pondering, wondering, being anxious to find a way.
 Be conscious of yourself, watch your mind, give it your full attention.
 Don’t look for quick results; there may be none within your noticing.
 Unknown to you, your psyche will undergo a change: there will be more clarity in your thinking, charity in your